 While exploring the refuge in groups to practice surveying for eastern cottontails, signs of other wildlife appeared in the snow.
 Tracks from red fox, fisher, meadow vole, and raccoon zigzagged in and out of the trails the volunteers followed.
 For two groups, a series of rabbit tracks led the way to pellets.
 They followed the collection instructions, filled out a data sheet, and brought the samples back to submit for DNA analysis.
 We won’t know what species was present until the analysis is completed.
 Volunteers went home with supplies to collect samples on their own following the training.
 These efforts contribute valuable data to improve our understanding of rabbits in New Hampshire – one pellet at a time.

-To join in the search for rabbit pellets next winter, contact Haley Andreozzi, UNH Cooperative Extension, Wildlife Program Outreach Coordinator at email@example.com.
-Stay tuned for a new citizen science project from NH Fish & Game and UNH Cooperative Extension – NH Rabbit Reports – where anyone can submit information on rabbit sightings in New Hampshire; the project will launch in summer 2017.
+To join in the search for rabbit pellets next winter, contact Haley Andreozzi, UNH Cooperative Extension, Wildlife Program Outreach Coordinator at firstname.lastname@example.org.
+Stay tuned for a new citizen science project from NH Fish & Game and UNH Cooperative Extension – NH Rabbit Reports – where anyone can submit information on rabbit sightings in New Hampshire; the project launched in summer 2017.